antonellaBerchesCj/bitmap-info-and-create/README.md

 # bitmap-info-and-create
-C - Get bitmap info colors and create a new one
+C and ASM - Get bitmap info colors and create a new one

 - I will create a new bitmap that will be 2bpp (will contain 4 colors - the most used from color table)
 - I will have a new color table with the colors from the old one; the table values will be sorted descending (e.g. to have the most used colors in the top table, colors that I will be using in the new bitmap)